joshmcarthur/buildplate/README.md

 ### Must have

-- [x] Ability to manage a 'library' directory to contain all files in one place, a la Calibre.
+- [x] Ability to manage a 'project' directory to contain all files in one place, a la Calibre.
 - [x] Ability easily add a new design file in a standard directory format
 - [x] Ability to extract shape dimensions from a design file
 - [x] Ability to generate a thumbnail or preview image from a design file